 We all do stupid things from time to time, yet years ago I decided to revolve my life around one of them.
 You see, I have chosen the single most masochistic, cruel, and unforgiving career path imaginable.

 I suppose there are worse decisions.
-Scraping up elephant dung at the circus seems rather thankless, as does low-end streetwalking type prostitution.
-But, in many ways, I have decided to both toil in filth and whore myself.
+Scraping up elephant dung at the circus seems rather thankless.
+But, in many ways, I have also decided to toil in filth.

 What was this idiotic decision?

 For most people, this brings to mind images of Stephen King or John Grisham at a book signing, smoking thousand dollar cigars or wiping their ass with hundred dollar bills.
 Maybe you’re a fan of the show “Castle” and imagine a rich playboy like Nathan Fillion’s title character jet setting with the ladies between short bouts of pounding out prose on his keyboard.
 Ah, if only…

 The truth is that the written word will likely never make me rich.
 Hell, the written word may never even pay my rent.
 David Morrell (the author of First Blood and a dozen other bestsellers) once said that, by his count, there are less than 300 people in this country making their living solely from writing.
 For you history buffs, that’s the same number of Spartans who died at Thermopylae.
 I’ll let you ponder that comparison on your own.

 Now, I’m not sure what type of writers he meant.
 I’m assuming he meant fiction writers.
 That number likely inflates if you add journalists and screenwriters into the mix.
 It may triple, even quadruple, but that’s still a pathetically low number of folks who can manage to write and only write.